xar-network/xar-network/docs/delegator-guide-cli.md

 ::: danger
-**Very Important**: Please assure that you follow the steps described hereinafter carefully, as negligence in this significant process could lead to an indefinite loss of your Atoms.
+**Very Important**: Please assure that you follow the steps described hereinafter carefully, as negligence in this significant process could lead to an indefinite loss of your CSDT.
 Therefore, read through the following instructions in their entirety prior to proceeding and reach out to us in case you need support.

 Please also note that you are about to interact with the Hub, a